 4. in the rare case you would need all your images removed from Google's index, the directive, do this

-5. Make sure the XML sitemap location is listed in the robots.txt file referenced this way
+5. Make sure the XML sitemap location is listed in the robots.txt file

 Now Login to the site’s Google Search Console - and go to the old version (as of this writing) or visit Google’s test your robots tester page here